sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-3-product-list/build-apps-socialmedia-3-product-list.md

     |------|--------|
     | Variable name | `Ratings` |
     | Assigned value | Formula<div>&nbsp;</div>`outputs["Execute cloud function"].values.ratings` |

+    >Again, the formula editor might show the formula in red because we did not set the schema for the app variable.

 5. Click **Save** (upper right).